-Click the image to read a booklet published for the centenary in 1968<
+Click one of the images below to read booklets published for the centenary in 1968 and the 150th anniversary in 2018<

 The story begins in the 1860s, which were years in which the Primitive Methodist Connection was vigorously expanding its evangelising efforts in various rural areas.
 Goffs Oak was then a village with a population of less than 600, but there was a community of farming folk, who deeply cherished the Nonconformist way of religious life, and wanted to do something about it.
 There came into being a small Primitive Methodist "preaching station", and there is mention of a John King arriving on the scene in 1851 from Rede in Suffolk, who was a fervent pioneer in the building of the Church.
 He served as a trustee for 53 years dying at the ripe old age of 98.